The Bowie High School Feeder Question Every Southwest Austin Buyer Asks

 |---|---|---|

 Ok so this is about as close as two schools can possibly get.
-Identical scores across every metric.
-Both earned an A in all five TEA domains.
-The only meaningful differences are enrollment (Bear Creek is smaller at 508 vs Kiker at 748) and demographics (both have low economically disadvantaged rates, with Bear Creek slightly lower at 6.3% vs 8.7%).
-Neither school earned TEA distinctions in 2025, which is surprising for A rated campuses but reflects the new higher bar TEA has set for distinction eligibility.
+Both earned an A overall and an A in all three TEA accountability domains (Student Achievement, School Progress, Closing the Gaps).
+The only meaningful differences are enrollment (Bear Creek is smaller at 522 vs Kiker at 715) and demographics (both have low economically disadvantaged rates, with Bear Creek at 3.6% vs Kiker at 5.7%, per Texas Tribune Schools Explorer).

 For the full TEA breakdown on each campus, including rating history and all distinctions, visit the Bear Creek Elementary school page or the Kiker Elementary school page.